ibracken/NBA_Machine_Learning/README.md

 # Thoughts on high clustering errors:
 * The issue is that I am getting an average of 6 for error when fantasy is only 20-30.
 This is a huge error.
 It is barely better than avg_dif from mean and is slightly worse than trianing based on the whole NBA.
+  * Adding FPPM(per minute) helped greatly but clustering is still worse than the full NBA model.

+* I am only using overall fantasy points, maybe I should use the individual stats as well.
 * Could be due to smaller sample size for each cluster.
 * Maybe due to lack of standardization of the data but unlikely.
+* Effect of Random State?
+Add weights to the clusters?
 * Injury account and per minute numbers may help but shouldn't affect the clusters
-* Effect of Random State?
-* I am only using overall fantasy points, maybe I should use the individual stats as well.
+* Add prior year data for clustering to give more values

 ## **Flow Chart Diagram**